 The disadvantage?
 Welding requires some expertise, which might not suit everyone.

-17. Metal Garden Sculpture Showcase
+17. Standout Metal Garden Sculptures

 Metal butterfly and flower sculptures are a charming addition to any garden.
 These sculptures can be crafted from recycled materials, promoting environmental consciousness.